Skip to content

 Positional Arguments

-You can specify tables with custom counts using the table:count syntax:
+Specify tables with optional counts using table:count syntax:

 bash